dangerousLefty/sales-lead-analyzer/README.md

 - Apache Kafka processing mode with dead-letter topic and retry backoff
 - Partition-keyed for per-message ordering (Kafka mode)
 - Unit tests for service and dispatcher/listener behavior
+- CORS configuration for local development against the React frontend on http://localhost:5173

 ## Tech Stack